 Students continue to practice addition, subtraction, multiplication, and division with larger and more complex numbers.

-Beginning with observations of the sky and weather, third graders become meteorologists using weather measurement tools to predict the weather.
+Beginning with observations of the sky and weather, Third Graders become meteorologists using weather measurement tools to predict the weather.

 The course of study begins with a unit on Native Americans and continues to European explorers and the British colonization of North America.